-- Understand and use the System Verilog RTL design and synthesis features, including new data types, literals, procedural blocks, statements, and operators, relaxation of Verilog language rules, fixes for synthesis issues, enhancements to tasks and functions, new hierarchy and connectivity features, and interfaces. - Appreciate and apply the System Verilog verification features, including classes, constrained random stimulus, coverage, strings, queues and dynamic arrays, and learn how to utilize these features for more effective and efficient verification. - The implementation of higher level of abstraction to design and verification - Develop Verilog test environments of significant capability and complexity. - Integrate scoreboards, multichannel sequencers and Register Models
+- Summarize and use the System Verilog RTL design and synthesis features, including new data types, literals, procedural blocks, statements, and operators, relaxation of Verilog language rules, fixes for synthesis issues, enhancements to tasks and functions, new hierarchy and connectivity features, and interfaces. - Apply the System Verilog verification features, including classes, constrained random stimulus, coverage, strings, queues and dynamic arrays, and learn how to utilize these features for more effective and efficient verification. - Experiment with higher level of abstraction to design and verification. - Develop Verilog test environments of significant capability and complexity. - Examine scoreboards, multichannel sequencers and Register Models.